danielberkompas/danielberkompas.github.io/_posts/2015-07-09-changing-your-ecto-encryption-key.md

 ## Change Encryptor

-Now, we need to upgrade the `encrypt/1` function to append the key ID of the key that was used for the encryption:
+Now, we need to upgrade the `encrypt/1` function to prepend the key ID of the key that was used for the encryption:

 ```elixir